tomhoover/guide-programming-fundamentals-in-python/guide.md

 	```
 	You can access variables in an array by using the format `dictionary['attribute']` such as `cat['name']`.

-Make sure to take another look at the gif above if you get stuck.
+Make sure to take another look at the GIF above if you get stuck.

 ##Feeding your Pypet - Functions